Case File

 contents

-• Sailesh (or Shailesh) Pragji Vithlani – agent working first for Siemens Plessey, the manufacturer of the Watchman, and later its new owner, BAE Systems; suspected of paying bribes to Tanzanian officials, later charged in Tanzania with perjury.
-Fled the country.
+• Sailesh (or Shailesh) Pragji Vithlani – Intermediary working first for Siemens Plessey, the manufacturer of the Watchman, and later its new owner, BAE Systems; suspected of paying bribes to Tanzanian officials; later charged in Tanzania with perjury; fled the country.

-• Tanil Kumar Chandulal Somaiya – agent and business partner of Vithlani.
-Held power of attorney over company used to transmit bribes.
+• Tanil Kumar Chandulal Somaiya – Intermediary and business partner of Vithlani; held power of attorney over company used to transmit bribes.

-• Andrew John Chenge – Attorney General of Tanzania (1993-2005) at the time of the arms deal, subsequently Minister of Infrastructure (2006-2008); signed off on the terms of the loan which financed the purchase.
-Suspected bribe taker; resigned in 2008 from position as minister of infrastructure.
+• Andrew John Chenge – Attorney General of Tanzania (1993-2005) at the time of the arms deal, subsequently Minister of Infrastructure (2006-2008) and MP for Bariadi West (2005-2020); signed off on the terms of the loan which financed the purchase; suspected as a receiving bribes; resigned in 2008 from position as minister of infrastructure.

-• Idriss (or Idrissa) Rashidi – Governor of the Bank of Tanzania (1993-1998); signed off on the terms of the financing loan.
-Suspected as a bribe taker.
+• Idriss (or Idrissa) Rashidi – Governor of the Bank of Tanzania (1993-1998); signed off on the terms of the financing loan; suspected as a receiving bribes.

 Timeline